DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample:** [Grid.
 Grouping missing data](https://snippet.dhtmlx.com/0geopa0v)

-- `showEmptyGroups` - (optional) specifies whether a group that is left with no rows after filtering stays in the grid, *false* by default
+- `showEmptyGroups` - (optional) specifies whether a group that loses all its rows to filtering stays in the grid, *false* by default
-    - if set to *false*, such a group is removed from the view together with its summary row and its nested groups, and is restored when the filter is reset
+    - if set to *false*, such a group leaves the view together with its summary row and its nested groups, and comes back when you reset the filter
     - if set to *true*, such a group remains visible with the `$count: 0` value and emptied aggregates: the "sum" and "count" aggregations give *0*, while "avg", "min" and "max" give *null*, as described in the [Data calculation functions](helpers/data_calculation_functions.md#aggregating-an-empty-set-of-items) guide

 ~~~jsx {8-10}